saiklonarch/Semantic-Communication-for-Images/README.md

 # Semantic-Communication-for-Images
-This is implementation of semantic communication idea through autoencoders for images Architecture, evaluation, performance and reults will be updtaded in few days.
+This is implementation of semantic communication idea through autoencoders for images.
+Architecture, evaluation, performance and reults will be updtaded in few days.
 ## Code
 can be viewed in github in this file [main.m](https://github.com/saiklonarch/Semantic-Communication-for-Images/blob/main/main.m)